Updated: December 11, 2024

 The cost of living in Portugal is much cheaper than in the US on average for living, property, and general expenses.

 Americans can move to Portugal and, indeed, live in Portugal once they secure a residency visa through routes such as the D7 Visa (Retirement Visa) or Portugal’s Golden Visa, provided they meet the given criteria.
-After five years of legal residency, you can apply for permanent residency or Portuguese citizenship.
+After five years of legal residency, you can apply for permanent residency or citizenship.

 A US citizen can visit Portugal for up to 90 days without a visa.
 However, for an extended stay in the country, obtaining a long-term visa or residence permit is necessary.